aiidateam/aiida-core/docs/source/reference/rest_api.rst

     Description:

-        returns a lists of the *User* objects whose first name starts with ``"aii"``, regardless the case of the characters.
+        Returns a lists of the *User* objects whose first name starts with ``"aii"``, regardless the case of the characters.

     Response::